ezlage/CertGetter/README.md

 - Facilities for collecting and centralizing logs
 - Script to import and apply certificates in Windows
 - Scripts to generate log and facilitate reloading of services that use the certificates
-- Small adaptations to enable automated delivery of non-Let's Encrypt certificates.
+- Small adaptations to enable automated delivery of non-Let's Encrypt certificates
 - The entire process was done with some haste, so refactorings will still be necessary, including making the code more semantic and intelligible
 - Tutorial to import and apply certificates automatically in Windows